 1. Horizontal Lines

-How to Use Horizontal Lines in Photography
+How to Use Horizontal Lines

 When it comes to horizontal lines, I’d recommend starting with the horizon, which should be placed horizontally in the frame.